Absences and Attendance

 Dress and Jewellery

 Our school does not have a compulsory school uniform.
 We do like to see children wearing uniform when representing the school, so we request that all children own a school T-shirt.
-Polo shirts, T-shirts, polar fleece sweatshirts and vests in school colours can be purchased through the school office.
+Polo shirts, T-shirts in school colours can be purchased through the school office.
 Children are required to wear a brim or bucket hat during Terms 1 and 4.

 Legally, children are entitled to start school at the age of five, but do not have to start until they are six years of age.
 We must see the child’s birth certificate (for New Entrant children), immunisation record, and proof of address at enrolment.
 Please feel welcome to arrange school visits or see the school principal before your child formally starts school.
 A coffee morning information session will be held each term for parents/caregivers.
 These may be attended by the Principal and BOT and PTA representatives.